 - Soda is not on your side!

-- The high levels of sugar promote tooth decay, along with the acid in soda, which etches away at your enamel.
+- The high levels of sugar promote tooth decay, along with the acid, which etches away at your enamel.

-- In fact, the acid in soda can even dissolve tooth enamel in 20 minutes.
+- In fact, the acid can even dissolve tooth enamel in 20 minutes.

 Caffeine is another culprit